 I decided to write this post after yet another long proofreading job, clearing up the utter mess created by some anonymous colleague before me.
 It was full of some of the most basic and recurrent errors that one tends to find in bad German to English translations.

 It is hoped that this post will make a tiny contribution to improving standards in the industry, or even provide clients with a handy list of telling signs of a poor translator when they themselves are not in a position to judge.
-Even if it should fail in these two objectives, it should certainly prove cathartic writing for me and cathartic reading for myself and all the other high-quality German to English translators out there.
+Even if it should fail in these two objectives, it should certainly prove to be cathartic writing for me and cathartic reading for all the other high-quality German to English translators out there.
 These errors are in no particular order, by the way, I think they all cause an equal number of grey hairs, but if desired I can keep a count next time…

 Please let me know if you decide to do your own version for your language combination and I’ll edit this post to include a link at the bottom!
 Also keep your eyes peeled for a late December special: The Horrors of Proofreading: Top 10 into English translation errors.
 This planned post will go beyond mere German to English translation errors and include some of my ‘favourite’ errors found in all manner of into English translations, not just German to English.